Dexci27/dexci27/README.md

 ## Hello World! 👋

+            Curiosity sparked my interest in mathematics; discipline and initiative turned that interest into code.

+            I aspire to use technology to build systems that create real, measurable improvement in people’s lives.

 <!--
 **Dexci27/dexci27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.